-Sometimes in the front
+- Sometimes in the front

 That's why it's never a good idea to drive directly alongside a big rig.
 By staying in the no-zones or blind spots, you are putting yourself and the truck driver in danger.
-If you cannot see the driver of the truck in the side-view mirror, the driver cannot see you.
+If you cannot see the truck driver in the side-view mirror, the driver cannot see you.

 2. Acceleration and Braking

 Most cars need 300 feet of space to come to a complete stop.
 A truck might require twice this distance.
 Because of its weight and size, a large truck will need a lot more room and time than a car or van to accelerate and to brake.

 If traffic is stop-and-go, a truck might not have enough room to stop without hitting a car in front of it.
 As a tip, when in stop-and-go traffic: